 I hope you’ve found the above article about migrating old FactoryTalk View projects from 32 to 64 bit helpful.
-If you have any comments, questions, or corrections, please don’t hesitate to leave them by filling in the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections, please don’t hesitate to leave them by filling in the “post a comment or question” link below.

 Until next time, Peace ✌️